Safety and Security in Ibiza

 Only use licensed and legal forms of transport

 Ibiza has a number of transport options, including the white licensed public taxis (Radio Taxis), the island buses and licensed private transport companies.

 All legal forms of transport will have a Servicio Publico license, represented by the SP sticker on the back of the vehicle.
-This means the company has the correct licenses and permissions, is fully insured, all vehicles are road worthy and drivers have been police checked and have undertaken the necessary exams.
+This means the company has the correct licenses and permissions, is fully insured, all vehicles are roadworthy and drivers have been police checked and have undertaken the necessary exams.

-As with many tourist destinations however, Ibiza has been plagued with ‘pirate’ taxis; illegal taxis cashing in and taking advantage of unsuspecting tourists.
+As with many tourist destinations, however, Ibiza has been plagued with ‘pirate’ taxis; illegal taxis cashing in and taking advantage of unsuspecting tourists.
 These drivers will often approach taxi queues at the airport and other busy tourist areas offering cheap lifts.
 Despite how friendly and sincere they may seem, it is not uncommon for these drivers to be linked to villa robberies, so avoid them, without exception.
-Regardless of how long the queue is, stand firm and stick with the legal and licensed options.
+Regardless of how long the queue is, stand firm and stick with the legal and licensing options.
 It is simply not worth the huge risks.